egregori3/C-Plus-Plus_Article/cpp_pillars.md

 ---------------------------------------------------------------------------------------
-The Four Pillars of Object-Oriented Programming:
+The Four Pillars of Object-Oriented Programming
 ---------------------------------------------------------------------------------------

 ## Encapsulation